Ben-zen-Berg/Guitar-string-simulator-for-pickup-comparison-tests/readme.txt

 Just as an electric motor works like a generator in reverse principle, an electromagnetic pick-up can also be converted into a magnetic wave generator.
-Conventional guitar pickups can therefore be used to simulate a vibrating string.
+Conventional guitar pickups can therefore be used to simulate the magnetic waves of vibrating strings.
-However, in order not to disturb the magnetic field in a test environment, the coils used should not have a permanent magnet in the core.
+However, in order not to disturb the magnetic field in a test environment, the coils used for a simulation should not have a permanent magnet in the core.
 Rail humbuckers in single coil format are best suited from a constructional point of view.

 • The permanent magnet can be removed easily.
 • The blade in the core is not too thick.